Eucalyptus tetrodonta

-Eucalyptus tetrodonta, commonly known as Darwin stringybark or messmate, is a species of medium-sized to tall tree that is endemic to northern Australia.
+Eucalyptus tetrodonta, commonly known as Darwin stringybark or messmate, and known to the Yolngu peoples of Arnhem Land as gaḏayka, meaning "the word" or "message", is a species of medium-sized to tall tree that is endemic to northern Australia.
 It has rough, stringy or fibrous bark on the trunk and branches, lance-shaped leaves arranged in opposite pairs, flowers buds in groups of three, whitish to cream-coloured flowers and cylindrical fruit.

 Description

 Eucalyptus tetrodonta is a tree that typically grows to a height of 9-25 m and forms a lignotuber.
 It has rough, fibrous or stringy, grey over reddish brown bark on the trunk and branches.
 Young plants and coppice regrowth have egg-shaped to broadly lance-shaped leaves that are the same shade of dull bluish green on both sides, arranged in opposite pairs, 150-350 mm long and 35-120 mm wide.
 Adult leaves are arranged in opposite pairs, the same shade of dull bluish green on both sides, lance-shaped to broadly lance-shaped or curved, 90-240 mm long and 10-35 mm wide, tapering to a petiole 11-26 mm long.
 The flower buds are arranged in leaf axils in groups of three on an unbranched peduncle 3-17 mm long, the individual buds on pedicels up to 9 mm long.
 Mature buds are oval to pear-shaped, 8-13 mm long and 6-12 mm wide with a rounded operculum.
 Sometimes there are four ribs on the sides of the operculum.
 Flowering occurs between June and September and the flowers are whitish or cream-coloured.
 The fruit is a woody, cylindrical capsule 12-20 mm long and 9-17 mm wide with a vertically descending disc and three or four valves at rim level.
 The seeds are grey, flattened oval and 2-4 mm long.